STARTBODY

 English as a Global Language through the Length of Other Languages Development - TEFL Blog

 Fri, 22 May 2020 Elizaveta Pachina Alumni Experiences English as a Global Language through the Length of Other Languages Development English is the language of the modern world.
 All people around the world know the English language in our life, because we need it in our work and sometimes when we meet other people from other cultures, maybe they are not from Britain or America but we almost think they are talking English.
 That doesn't mean our language isn't important.
 Sure all people love their language, but the first language now used as a global language in the world is English agree or disagree.
-This post was written by our TEFL certification graduate Doaa E. Please note that this blog post might not necessarily represent the beliefs or opinions of ITTT.
-International affairs As...
+Table of Contents International affairs It is a very flexible language Its grammar is generally simpler than most languages Advantages of using English as a global language:...
 [Read more]

 Native Language Experience in Second Language Acquisition - TEFL Blog

 Tue, 17 Dec 2019 Elizaveta Pachina Alumni Experiences Native Language Experience in Second Language Acquisition A language is a tool for people to communicate, so there must be some connections among different languages, include similarities and differences.
 If we can use their similarities properly and pay attention to differences, different languages can be interlinked.
 Therefore, the first language not only has a positive impact but also hurts second language acquisition.
 We call these effects ‘language transfer’.
 There are two kinds of language transfer, positive transfer, and negative transfer.
-This post was written by our TEFL certification graduate Tiffany C. Please note that this blog post might not necessarily represent the beliefs or opinions of ITTT.
-Benefits and...
+Table of Contents Benefits and Drawbacks Research in the Field Anticipated Problems Results Do you want to teach English abroad?
+Take a TEFL course!
+Related Articles: This...
 [Read more]

 How Does Native Language Influence The Second Language Acquisition? - TEFL Blog

 Tue, 07 May 2019 Elizaveta Pachina Alumni Experiences How Does Native Language Influence The Second Language Acquisition?
 A Turkish proverb infers: "One who speaks one language is one person while one who speaks two languages is two people."
-It refers to the cultural influences of language learning.
+Table of Contents Language Language has different uses: Language acquisition Second Language Learners Are you ready to teach English abroad?
+Related Articles: Listen to this blog post It refers to the cultural influences of language learning.
 It signifies the fact that with learning a new language comes a change in the way the mind works.
-This post was written by our TEFL certification graduate Isiaka O. Language The process of transmitting pre-learned, coded, audible and inaudible messages from one person to another and receiving acknowledgment, understanding, and most times, elicit a response in kind.
-It is unique to humans.
-Also Read: Guide to Teaching Receptive Skills in the EFL Classroom Language has different uses: 1....
+This post was written by our TEFL certification graduate Isiaka O. Language The process of transmitting pre-learned, coded, audible and inaudible messages from one person to another and receiving...
 [Read more]

 How L2 Language Acquisition Differs from the L1 Language - TEFL Blog

 Mon, 25 May 2020 Elizaveta Pachina Alumni Experiences How L2 Language Acquisition Differs from the L1 Language L1 language refers to students’ first language or native language while L2 language refers to the language they are learning in particular.
 Hence, L1 has a ‘natural’ environment for the students to learn while for L2, the environment has to be ‘built’ and requires certain ways of catching up.
 Specifically, they are different from the following perspectives.
-This post was written by our TEFL certification graduate Yixun C. Please note that this blog post might not necessarily represent the beliefs or opinions of ITTT.
-Environment: students are born in the L1 environment where people around are talking and learning in L1; but there may be little or no L2 sign in the...
+Table of Contents Environment: Role model: Interaction: Frequency: Willingness: The principles of acquiring the first language Do you want to teach English abroad?
+Take a TEFL course today!
+Related Articles: This post was written by our TEFL certification graduate Yixun C. Please note...
 [Read more]

 Differences to Consider Between 1st Language and 2nd Language - TEFL Blog